zzottel/feed2red/README.md

 email address you enter when logging in.

 **Password** (required, default empty)
 The password to use when authenticating to the Red server.
+Note that a # in the password will be interpreted as the beginning of a comment.
+This is a known bug, but it will be hard to solve for the case that someone might want to write a comment to the end of the password line.
+For the time being, please use passwords without hash signs (#).
+Please drop me a line if this is unacceptable to you; I'll try to find a solution then.

 **Channel** (required, default empty)
 The nick name of the channel to post to.
 In